 - 7. Related Offenses

-The age of consent in Colorado is 17 years old.
+The age of consent under Colorado law is 17 years of age.
 People under 17 cannot legally consent to have sex.
-But there are some exceptions (explained below in section 3).1
+But there are some exceptions under state criminal law (explained below in section 3).1

 The legal definition of statutory rape is sexual penetration or intrusion with someone who is under the age of 17.
-In Colorado, statutory rape is prosecuted as a type of sexual assault.
+Under Colorado state law, statutory rape is prosecuted as a type of sexual assault.
 It makes no difference if the sex itself was consensual.2

 Sexual penetration or intrusion includes such sexual acts as: